ZuhalA/ZuhalA/README.md

 - Built and improved regression models using time-based features (lags, rolling averages)
 - Boosted performance from R² = -0.4 to 0.99, achieving ~99% accuracy
 - Visualized regional trends with Plotly and Seaborn
-- Queryable through SQLite for dynamic analytics
+- Queryable through SQLite (SQL)for dynamic analytics

 ---